Danko-Lab/clipnet/README.md

 ## PyTorch reimplementation and port

 Code to port the TensorFlow models to PyTorch is available as part of [PersonalBPNet](https://github.com/adamyhe/PersonalBPNet/), which also includes a from-scratch reimplementation of CLIPNET in PyTorch with a context length of 2114 bp.
+The below instructions are for working with CLIPNET in TensorFlow.

 ## CODE REFACTORING NOTICE